impradeeparya/system-design/database/database-selection.md

 # Database selection
-We can select distributed database on the basis of CAP theorem
+We can select distributed database on the basis of CAP theorem.
+Tradoff is only between consistency and availability beacuse partition tolerance is must in case of distributed system
 ## CAP
 ```Consistency Availability Partition tolerance```
 - Consistency : All nodes should have same value